 Gelato is only 2 -10 percent fat, whereas ice cream can be as much as 18 – 30 percent fat.
 It’s low in fat, high in calcium, protein, and B vitamins!
 This means that gelato is actually good for you!

-Another important difference between the two, gelato is blended differently, so contains less air than ice cream, thereby making the flavor much more intense.
+Another important difference between the two, gelato contains less air than ice cream, thereby making the flavor much more intense.
 You will feel satisfied with eating a little, instead of a lot.
 I’m speculating on this, but try to work with me.
 Less air also means it doesn’t have to be served brain numbing cold, like ice cream, which accounts for the creamier texture and, I believe, for the more dense flavors.